Neunerlei/docker-images/docs/php-nginx.md

 #### SSL Customization

-When the container is configured to run in HTTPS mode, it expects to find the SSL certificate and key at `/var/www/certs/cert.pem` and `/var/www/certs/key.pem`.
-You can mount your own certificates to this path.
-Additionally, to the config options described above, you have additional hooks that only apply when HTTPS is enabled:
+When running in HTTPS mode, two additional hook directories are available that only apply to the SSL `server` block:

 * `/etc/nginx/snippets/before.https.d/`
 * `/etc/nginx/snippets/after.https.d/`

 Any `.conf` files placed in these directories will be included in the SSL server block, allowing you to customize SSL settings further.
 In general, the SSL configuration is included AFTER the main server configuration, so you can override settings as needed.
-The `before.https`
+The `before.https` and `after.https` hooks are included before and after the SSL-specific settings, respectively.

 The order of the hooks is as follows:

 1. `/etc/nginx/snippets/before.d/`
-2. Set up the main service + locations
+2. The main service configuration (root, proxy pass, etc.).
 3. `/etc/nginx/snippets/before.https.d/`
-4. SSL-specific settings, like certificates and hardening
+4. SSL-specific settings (`ssl_certificate`, hardening options).
 5. `/etc/nginx/snippets/after.https.d/`
 6. `/etc/nginx/snippets/after.d/`

+> Feel free to name your certificate and key files anything you like; just make sure to adjust either the mount paths or `NGINX_KEY_PATH` and `NGINX_CERT_PATH` environment variables accordingly.
+>
+> For backward compatibility, if the specified certificate or key files are not found, it will also look at `/var/www/certs/cert.pem` and `/var/www/certs/key.pem` locations respectively; however a warning will be logged.

 ## Worker Mode In-Depth